ESIC Medical College and Hospital, Patna

 The college imparts the Bachelor of Medicine and Surgery (MBBS) degree.
 The hospital associated with the college is one of the largest hospitals in the Patna district.
-Yearly undergraduate student intake is 150 from the year 2021.
+Yearly undergraduate student intake is 150 from the year 2021..
+They celebrates students birthdays like that of shreya.

 Courses

 ESIC Medical College, Patna undertakes education and training of 150 students MBBS courses.

 Affiliated

 The college is affiliated with Bihar University of Health Sciences and is recognized by the National Medical Commission.